PEANUT: Perturbations by Eigenvector Alignment for Attacking Graph Neural Networks Under Topology-Driven Message Passing: Methodology

-In case the GNN does not explicitly utilize edge weights (\GIN, \SAGE, etc.,) and essentially processes the adjacency matrix as if it were binary, we discretize the generated perturbation $\rmA_v$ by picking the top-k entries for each virtual node where $k=\max({\rm round}(\bDelta/\nv), 1)$.
+We can discretize the generated perturbation $\rmA_v$ by picking the top-k entries for each virtual node where $k=\max({\rm round}(\bDelta/\nv), 1)$.
 Since we have lesser means to distribute the available budget in this discrete case, we assign at least one edge for each virtual node, making the minimum possible perturbation equal to $2\nv$ ($\nv$ each for $\rmS_v$ and $\rmS_v\tran$).
 This is usually only relevant on graph datasets with smaller graphs, where a low $r=0.01$ may correspond to a value less than $1$.
-The effective budget $\bDelta'$ in this case is essentially $\nv\bDelta$.
-We refer to this version of \MethodName as \MethodName-D
+The effective max budget $\bDelta'$ in this case is essentially $\nv\bDelta$.
+We refer to this version of \MethodName as \MethodName-D.